-As well as the ultrafast beamlines available for use, WCUS also has a number of frequency resolved spectroscopic tools in its repertoire.
+As well as the ultrafast beamlines available for use, WCUS also has a number of frequency-resolved spectroscopic tools in its repertoire, and time-resolved methods with lower time resolution.
 These can be used for characterisation of samples previous to running ultrafast experiments.
 They are separate utilities, that do not require use of the ultrafast laser apparatus.
 You can book time on any of this apparatus using the booking button on the right of the page.

 WCUS possess a Bruker Vertex 70V IR spectrometer for CW frequency resolved measurement of the IR spectra of samples.
 The spectrometer delivers a range from 25000 cm-1 to 50 cm-1 (~0.4 - 200 microns).
 It has a resolution of 0.4 cm-1 and can be used with solid, liquid, or gaseous samples under atmospheric or evacuated conditions.
 It has a reflection and transmission accessory, and a helium cryostat option for sample temperatures from 4K to 400K.

 The Cary 60 UV/Vis spectrophotometer produces frequency resolved UV/Vis spectra over a wavlength range from 190 to 1100 nm with a 1.5 nm resolution.
 The spectrometer accepts standard 1 cm x 1 cm cuvettes for liquid or solution samples.
 It can also accept solid samples.
 The large sample region of the spectrometer, however, allows for a great deal of flexibility in the samples that can be analysed, and gaseous, cooled, or pressurised samples may be accommodated.
 Please contact a member of the team to discuss your requirements.